Effectiveness of Contact Tracing on Networks with Cliques: Results

 So every active node can, on average, infect $R_\mathrm{e} = p_{\mathrm{e}}\bar{d}$ new people who can propagate the disease, i.e., are not themselves quarantining.
-When contact tracing is not in place ($\alpha = 0$), the effective reproduction number reduces to the basic reproduction number, $R_0 = p\bar{d}$, and since we ignore variations in recovery time, the SIR dynamics can be mapped to a bond percolation problem, where $p$ represents the link occupation probability and the size of the giant component corresponds to the final outbreak size \cite{newman2002spread, kenah2007second}.
-This mapping results in the epidemic threshold being equivalent to the percolation threshold, which occurs at $p_{\mathrm{c}} = {1}/{\bar{d}} = 0.2 $ for a 6-regular graph.
-Thus, a phase transition is expected from a disease-free equilibrium to an endemic state, as depicted in Fig. \ref{fig:phase-transition}.
-When $\alpha = 0.5$ for a 6-regular graph, the epidemic threshold occurs at $p = 0.4$, according to Eq.\ref{eq:critical}.
-Our forthcoming explanation of simulation results of random networks with cliques shows that this equation aligns exceedingly well with $c=2$ (no loops), as demonstrated in Fig.~\ref{fig:r0}.
-If the tree-like assumption does not hold, for example, when $c>2$, an alternative method is required to determine $R_\mathrm{e}$.
-This is the focus of the following section.
+When contact tracing is not in place ($\alpha = 0$), the effective reproduction number reduces to the basic reproduction number, $R_0 = p\bar{d}$.
+Since we ignore variations in recovery time, the SIR dynamics can be mapped to a bond percolation problem, where $p$ represents the link occupation probability and the size of the giant component corresponds to the final outbreak size \cite{newman2002spread, kenah2007second, kenah2011epidemic, hiraoka2022herd}.
+This mapping results in the epidemic threshold being equivalent to the percolation threshold, which occurs at $p_{*} = {1}/{\bar{d}} = {1}/{(r-1)}$.
+Thus, a phase transition is expected from a disease-free equilibrium to an endemic state.
+For example, for a 6-regular graph $p_{*} = 0.2$, and when $\alpha = 0.5$, the epidemic threshold occurs at $p = 0.4$, according to Eq.~\ref{eq:critical}.
+Our forthcoming explanation of simulation results of random networks with cliques shows that this equation aligns exceedingly well with $c=2$ (no loops).
+When the tree-like assumption does not hold, for example, when $c>2$ in our network model, an alternative method is required to determine $R_\mathrm{e}$.
+This is the focus of the following sections.